nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 For example, there may be physical obstructions, like walls, doors, and even people.
 The wireless signals lose power as they go through these obstructions and sometimes,  bounce off them.
-The more obstructions there
+The more obstacles there
 are between a sender and a receiver, the more chance there is of an error.
 Also, if the sender and receiver are too far away from each other, they may not always be able to communicate.
-Imagine there are many obstacles between two people, they may not always hear what the other one is saying.
+Imagine there are many obstacles between two people, they may not hear what the other one is saying.

 Another reason for a wireless error may be *radio interference*.
 This is